 Albert Einstein already spoke of the fact that time is an illusion.
 And in the first issue of the magazine “Bild der Wissenschaft” in 2008 scientific evidence was presented that condenses this idea.
 For example, the General Theory of Relativity (GTR) allows solutions that describe rotating universes as time machines, in which one can travel to his own past on suitable tracks.
 The famous Austrian-American mathematician and logician Kurt Goedel has found such solutions.
-Another example.
-Two people who meet at extremely different speeds can live in different times.
-One person can come from a time when an invasion is being considered.
-The other person can come from a time when the invasion troops are already on the move.
+It is also theoretically possible, that two people who meet at extremely different speeds can live in different times.
+The one person can come from a time when the union of certain galaxies is being discussed.
+The other person can come from a time when the union has already taken place in a practical sense.
 These oddities led Kurt Goedel to conclude that time is an illusion.
 Or, in the new times one already speaks of the fact that the 4-dimensional reality is a block universe that does not develop but that is there as a whole (see also double-gap experiment as a mini-block universe).

 A closer look at matter and time.